Plenary 4: Reorienting health services: the transformational potential of health promotion

 - Caroline Costongs, Director EuroHealthNet

-- Susan Michie, University College London, UCL Centre for Behaviour Change, London, United Kingdom
+- Susan Michie, Director of the Centre for Behaviour Change, University College London, United Kingdom

-- Jan De Maeseneer, Ghent University, Belgium and Chair European Commission Expert Panel on Effective Ways of Investing in Health
+- Jan de Maeseneer, Chair European Commission Expert Panel on Effective Ways of Investing in Health; Department of Public Health and Primary Care, Ghent University, Belgium

-- Jet Bussemaker, Council of Public Health & Society, Netherlands, Leiden University Medical Center, Leiden, Netherlands
+- Jet Bussemaker, Chair Council of Public Health & Society, Netherlands; Leiden University Medical Center, Leiden, Netherlands

-- Cristiano Figueiredo, Central Lisbon Health Centre Cluster, National School of Public Health, NOVA University Lisbon, Portugal
+- Cristiano Figueiredo, USF da Baixa, Central Lisbon Health Centre Cluster; National School of Public Health, NOVA University Lisbon, Portugal.

 Over the past decades, in Europe, the nature of our disease burden has shifted from more communicable and acute to chronic diseases such as cardiovascular diseases, diabetes, cancer and mental ill health.
 These diseases usually manifest themselves later in life, but they are not necessarily related to biological ageing.
 They mostly result from an accumulation of unhealthy living patterns since childhood and across the life course.
 Consumption of processed foods high in fat, salt, and sugar, smoking, excessive alcohol use, too little physical activity and too much stress all contribute to the growing and worsening burden of chronic diseases.
 These behaviours in turn are shaped by the social, environmental, cultural and economic conditions in which we live, grow, work and age.